OxfordDemSci/COVIDDemographyUK/README.md

 ### Introduction

 This repository contains code used to generate local risk measures of hospitalization in the UK within the context of the COVID-19 pandemic.
 These local risk measures are overlayed with hospital capacity.
+The corresponding preprint is available at https://osf.io/g8s96/

 ### Structure of the Repository